Large-scale murals are a can’t-miss attraction – and the perfect selfie backdrop. You can find them throughout downtown Minneapolis.

 15 Building, Fifth Street and Hennepin Avenue | Completed in 2015

-The five-story mural of Bob Dylan turned a 60-foot by 150-foot brick wall into one of the most colorful and iconic destinations in WeDo.
+The five-story mural of Bob Dylan turned a 60-foot by 150-foot brick wall into one of the most colorful and iconic destinations in the Hennepin Theatre District.

 Designed by internationally acclaimed Brazilian artist Eduardo Kobra, the kaleidoscopic creation celebrates Minnesota native son, Bob Dylan, who also at one time owned the Orpheum Theatre down the street.